What's New?

 What's new in version 2.5.0.0? - (released 4th October 2004)

-the ability to use the Web Update Wizard to manage a marketing campaign launched
+the ability to use the Software Update Wizard to manage a marketing campaign launched

-from your application via the Web Update Wizard.
+from your application via the Software Update Wizard.
 This functionality is completely

 separate from the software update functionality offered by the Web Update